Girl Giant and the Monkey King

 Girl Giant and the Monkey King is a fantasy novel written by Van Hoang, published by the Roaring Brook Press.
-The story follows an 11-year-old girl named Thom Ngho who has superhuman strength, able to move large vehicles bigger than her size.
-To get rid of her ability, she makes a deal with the Monkey King, a legendary trickster which she accidentally released from his 500-year sentence.
+The story follows an 11-year-old girl named Thom Ngho, who has superhuman strength and can move objects larger than she is.
+To get rid of her ability, she makes a deal with the Monkey King, a legendary trickster whom she accidentally released from his 500-year sentence.
 A sequel, Girl Giant and the Jade War, was published in December 2021.

 Plot

 Thom is sitting on a bench in a soccer game.
-When the ball came to her, Thom accidentally kicks the ball so hard it hits the rival team's goalie.
-The "dynamic trio", consisting of Bethany Anderson, Sarah Mazel and Kathy Joon, (Korean) were not impressed.
+When the ball comes to her, Thom accidentally kicks the ball so hard it hits the rival team's goalie.
+The "dynamic trio", consisting of Bethany Anderson, Sarah Mazel and Kathy Joon, (Korean) are not impressed.
 The next day, an event known as Culture Day is being held which requires most students to pair up.
 Thom, however, does not wish to participate.
 Together with her Pomeranian dog, she explores the neighbour's house and meets Kha, who is the same race and age as her.
-He lives with his grandparents and goes to the same school as Thom.
-When Ma found out about Culture Day, she cheerily suggests that Thom should wear Áo dài and play the đàn bầu.
+He lives with his grandparents and goes to the same school.

-But when Thom disagrees with her idea because the students would laugh at her, Ma brings Thom to Thien Than Temple where she brags that their culture is better than the Americans and narrates the story of the Boy Giant.
+When Ma finds out about Culture Day, she cheerily suggests that Thom should wear Áo dài and play the đàn bầu.
+When Thom disagrees with her idea because the students would laugh at her, Ma brings Thom to Thien Than Temple, where she brags that their culture is better than the Americans' and narrates the story of the Boy Giant.
 Thom finds a golden pin that fell out from a little temple.
-She keeps it in her pocket but at night she discovers that the golden pin is actually the Monkey King who is now released from his 500-year prison sentence.
+She keeps it in her pocket, but at night she discovers that the golden pin is actually the Monkey King, who is now released from his 500-year prison sentence.
+The next day, Thom is playing soccer and scores a goal, but it still does not impress everyone, especially the "dynamic trio".

-The next day, Thom is playing soccer and scores a goal but it still does not impress everyone, especially the "dynamic trio".
-When Thom is alone in the classroom, the Monkey King appears and breaks the teacher's calculator before throwing a 70-pound table at Thom but she catches it with one hand.
-The teacher has found out about the mess and sends Thom to the principal's office.

-At home, the principal had called Ma and she and Thom got into a heated argument about Thom's life in Thuy.
+When Thom is alone in the classroom, the Monkey King appears and breaks the teacher's calculator before throwing a 70-pound table at Thom, though she catches it with one hand.
+The teacher finds out about the mess and sends Thom to the principal's office.
+At home, the principal calls Ma and she and Thom get into a heated argument about Thom's life in Thuy.
 Skipping to another day, Thom gets a high fever as a result of an extremely hot shower.
 The Monkey King offers to take Thom to the Mountain of Flowers and Fruit where the waters will heal Thom.
 Thom meets the Monkey King's elder brother, Shing-Rhe.
 She and Shing-Rhe have a good chat about demons and humans and how the whole tribe of monkeys are demons too.
 After Thom finishes drinking the water, she is completely healed and is taken back home.